jahid421/DinoClash-openwrt/README.md

 ## 📊 Why DinoClash?

 DinoClash is designed for routers with limited resources.
-It focuses on simplicity, speed, and universal compatibility.
+It focuses on simplicity, speed, universal compatibility, and modern user experience.

 | Feature | Details |
 |---|---|